bbauska/W3Cx-3of5/README.md

 The ::cue pseudo element selector is used to match "cues" in the webVTT file.
 You add parenthesis and a secondary CSS selector to match cues that have a particular id, or a particular CSS class, etc. Look at the CSS above and at the extract from the webVTT file, play the video, you will understand how the above CSS classes affect the rendering of the subtitles for Jane and Tarzan's voices.

-Support differs from one browser to another, see [this compatibility table](https://caniuse.com/#feat=webvtt) (from CanIuse).
+Support differs from one browser to another, see <a href="https://caniuse.com/#feat=webvtt">this compatibility table</a> (from CanIuse).
 Note however that most of the enhanced players presented further on in the course provide full support.

 <h4>Using voicing for styling: the &lt;v&gt; element</h4>